Core concepts of nkd.su¶

 Staff users can do a lot more things than any other user.
 They can create

-s to reflect what’s being played on air.
+Plays to reflect what’s being played on air.
 They can

-tracks to help prepare a playlist for
+Shortlist or Discard tracks to help prepare a playlist for

 the show.
-They can perform library updates
+They can perform library updates.
+They

-s.
+can add public or private Notes.
 They can force a track to be

-ineligible by putting a Block
+ineligible by putting a Block in effect.

 For now at least, the full breadth of these features is probably out of scope for this document.
 I am currently not sure how to write an introduction to the inner workings of something for an audience that has never even seen its intended functionality.
 I may expand on this in future, though.